darigovresearch/image-processing/README.md

 - unittest over basic methods: filesystem/IO, organization, params
 - ~~improve logging: verbose long paths and lack of logs for some processing~~
 - ~~unecessary looping in all shapefiles during tiling_vector - optimize~~

+# License
+The contents of this repository is under an [MIT](https://github.com/Bioverse-Labs/image-processing/blob/master/LICENSE)